dingmingjiejp/mpp/LabSolutions/src/lesson7/labs/prob1/partB/Readme.txt

-It does not work correctly because in Employee class, it was not overridden equals method of Object correctly.
+It does not work correctly because in Employee class, it was not overridden Object's equals method correctly.
+It checks whether the lists are equal by using contains method of List.
+List's contains method compares the pointer of the objects.
+So we need to override equals to compare it correctly.

 previous version was =>